 The DSWT is an upgraded version of the H2020 DECISIVE DSWT.
 Since LIFE BIOBEST leader, ENT, was the main developer of the H2020 DECISIVE DST (www.decisive2020.eu), the know-how accumulated during the development of the former tool was easily and efficiently used to build an updated version.

-You can access the web tool by clicking the button below.
+You can access the web tool here.
 The manual is available on the webpage after registering as a user.

 The quality of bio-waste impacts the production of compost and digestate.
 LIFE BIOBEST‘s Deliverable 5.3 aims to establish unified quality standards for bio-waste entering the recycling process in the European Union Member States in alignment with the Waste Framework Directive.